uptane/deployment-considerations/repositories.md

 # Setting up Uptane repositories

 This section outlines recommended procedures for the one-time operations that an OEM and its suppliers SHOULD perform when they set up Uptane for the first time.
-In particular, they SHOULD correctly configure the Director and Image repositories, and a secure source of time, so that the impact of a repository/server compromise is as limited as possible.
+In particular, they SHOULD correctly configure the Director and Image repositories, and make sure they have access to a secure source of time, so that the impact of a repository/server compromise is as limited as possible.

 ## Secure source of time

 Without access to a secure source of time, ECUs may be prevented from receiving the most recent updates.
 If the ECU's time is set too far ahead, it will determine that the current valid metadata is expired and thus be unable to perform an update.
 If the ECU's time is set too far behind, an attacker can freeze or replay old metadata to the ECU.
-(ECUs in Uptane will not accept an earlier time than what has been seen before and signed with the same key.)
+(ECUs in Uptane will not accept an earlier time than what has previously been seen and signed with the same key.)

 If a Primary ECU does not have a secure clock, then that Primary ECU SHALL use some other secure external means to acquire accurate time.
 If a Secondary ECU does not have a secure clock, then the ECU SHALL use the time messages from its Primary ECU to acquire accurate time.
 The following subsection describes how time servers can be used in an Uptane implementation.